crohn64/Diamond/README.md

 ```

 Once the program is done, you can see the values of the variables by typing ```python C:\diamond\dia.py --stack [file_location]```.
+If you are using Diamond V1.0 you will have to use y := 7;

 *What will be in the future?*
 I have many plans for diamond in the future.
 The first is to add more functions that will help a lot in making programs, like input() or print().A friend of mine is also working on server librarys for the language.